-There you have it – the complete guide on how to change a YouTube channel name.
+There you have it – the complete guide on how to change a YouTube channel name for YouTube creators.

 If you want to learn more about how to correctly set up and optimize your YouTube channel, check out our full tutorial here.
 You can also download our free YouTube Ranking Guide where we cover the 3 most powerful tools and ranking strategies to increase your YouTube traffic by 10x!